Day(s)

 Jesse Norsworthy is a Canadian entrepreneur, filmmaker, and global distribution strategist working at the intersection of cannabis, media, and culture.
 Through Symphony Co.
 Global Distribution Ltd., he supports the international supply chain, compliance, branding, and wholesale distribution of cannabinoid products and related commodities.
 Jesse is also an award-winning producer of the film In God I Trust, which won Best Producer and Audience Choice at the Beverly Hills Film Festival.
 Based in British Columbia, he brings a unique perspective on how cannabis, storytelling, and global markets intersect within emerging hospitality and tourism experiences.

-Kaylz is the co-owner and operator of Amsterdam Cafe in Vancouver and the Founder of the Cannabis Hospitality Summit.
+Kaylz is the GM of Amsterdam Cafe in Vancouver and the Founder of the Cannabis Hospitality Summit.
 With over a decade of experience across music, cannabis, and live event production, she has built a career at the intersection of culture, community, and hospitality.

 She began her career at 18 studying Entertainment Business Management at Metalworks, earning the Jake Gold Special Achievement Award in 2012.
 She went on to manage Canadian multi-platinum recording artist Mia Martina and earned multiple Canadian Certified Gold Records while working with CP Music Group/XO.